balena-io-experimental/gps-tracker/README.md

 - Disable logs from being sent to Resin
 - Disable VPN

 Note that disabling all of the above will mean that you no longer get lively status feedback of your device, for example the online/offline indicator will always show offline and you will not get logs pushed back to the dashboard.
+For more information on bandwidth saving checkout this blog post on [Device Data Usage](https://www.balena.io/blog/device-bandwidthdata-usage-how-low-can-we-go/).

 Additionally to reduce the size and impact off your updates you should set the following two device configuration options:
 - `BALENA_SUPERVISOR_DELTA` == `1`